Introduction:

 🎇 3.
 Poppers & Pencil Lures

-What it is: Topwater baits that splash and “pop”
+What it is: Topwater lures with a concave face that create a splash and “pop” when jerked.

 Best for: Surface-feeding bass, pike, peacock bass